mika-alaoutinen/kiskotaan-backend/readme.md

   - CRUD operations for players.
 - `Courses` service on port `8082`.
   - CRUD operations for courses and holes.
+- `Score cards` service on port `8083`.
+  - CRUD operations for score cards.
+  - A score card is always for a single course and a single score card can have many players.
 - `Logging` service on port `8085`.
   - Log aggregation service that listens for all Kafka events and logs them to stdout.
   - Realistically the logs should be stored into some external system, such as Kibana or Prometheus.